I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 Feeling the sudden spasm of dizziness and the sound of rushing waves grow faint, I reopened my eyes to see Recks holding me up by an arm.
 A concerned expression on his face.

 "You okay?
-How many things am I holding up?"
+How many fingers am I holding up?"
 He asked, holding his hand in front.

-"Good, then let's get this over with," Recks replied with a relieved voice, as they started walking again.
+"Good, then let's get this over with," Recks replied with a relieved voice, as they started walking again, turning his back to me.

 In the underground market.

-Looking at the empty and long-abandoned house, a plethora of greenery, overgrown and infested by blue pulsating veins, that were so typical for the space realm.
+Looking at the empty and long-abandoned house, a plethora of greenery, overgrown and infested by blue pulsating veins.
+Flora that was typical of the space realm.

 Recks did not waste time, as he went over the information one last time, his words objective and focused on the job.